DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 Optionally, you can also specify the following information:

 - The `initialValue` for the card.
 If not specified this will default to zero.
-- The validity period of the card, if applicable, by specifying `startDate` and `expires`.
+- If applicable, the validity period of the card.
+This is specified by stating either or both of `startDate` and `expires` parameters.

 For the response of this call, you need to retain the `cardId` which is necessary for the following call.